Today I’ll be interviewing successful Australian composer and sound designer Joshua Crispin.

 EPICOMPOSER: One of your recent achievements includes contributing music to an album that was recorded with a live orchestra in London’s legendary Abbey Roads Studios – a dream coming true for virtually any aspiring composer.
 Please share some insights into this remarkable experience with us and tell us how it felt, hearing your own music being played by a massive brass section in this iconic recording place.

 JC: When I was visiting Los Angeles earlier this year, a friend of mine, Robert Bennett, asked me if I’d be interested in working with him on his latest Abbey Road album project for Glory, Oath + Blood, and Warner Chappell.
 I was fortunate enough to be present for the recording session with my talented composer friends and supply the synth and percussion parts for 8 tracks on the album.
 Being in that amazing place and hearing the musicians live was easily one of the best experiences of my life and I’m pumped to share when it’s released!

 EPICOMPOSER: You recently contributed sound design to EA’s highly acclaimed first-person shooter Battlefield 1.
 Tell us a bit about your involvement and how you made the transition from scoring video game trailers to creating sound for the actual game itself.

-JC: I felt honoured to work alongside Samuel Justice at Sweet Justice and play a small part making a bunch of sounds for the in-game single player cinematics for BF1, which I’m so thankful for and feel extremely honoured.
+JC: I felt honored to work alongside Samuel Justice at Sweet Justice and play a small part in making a bunch of sounds for the in-game single-player cinematics for BF1, which I’m so thankful for and feel extremely honored.